Migrants not always successful

 Gallery of Contemporary Art Bunkier Sztuki, curated by Anna Smolak and Magdalena Ujma, Kraków, Poland (2006, solo show)

-E.Ł.: You come to Kraków because of your exhibition just opened in Bunkier Sztuki, which is also first presentation within “Transculture” - new project of Bunkier Sztuki.
-Have you ever been Kraków before?
+E.Ł.: You came to Kraków because of your exhibition that just opened in Bunkier Sztuki, which is also the first presentation within the "Transculture" - a new project of Bunkier Sztuki.
+Have you ever been to Kraków before?

-S.E.: This is my second time in Kraków, first time I was few months ago to discuss the exhibition’s details.
+S.E.: This is my second time in Kraków.
+The first time was a few months ago to discuss the exhibition's details.

-M.L.: What is your fist impression after the yesterday vernissage?
-Do you like the final shape of exhibition?
-How do you assess work with Polish curators?
+M.L.: What is your first impression after the vernissage yesterday?
+Do you like the final shape of the exhibition?
+How do you assess working with Polish curators?

-S.E.: Basically, Anna and Magda are only Polish curators with whom I’ve worked.
-They are very professional, very international.
-I really enjoyed work with them.
-We met first time in Berlin, I think two years ago, when they mentioned about the project.
-We’ve been in thought over a year.
-So, the whole idea of the exhibition in Kraków was in my head for long time, but I gave Anna and Magda a free hand and they prepared everything very well.
+S.E.: Basically, Anna and Magda are the only Polish curators I have worked with.
+They are very professional and international.
+I really enjoyed working with them.
+We first met in Berlin, I think two years ago when they mentioned the project.
+We had been discussing it for over a year.
+So, the whole idea of the exhibition in Kraków was in my head for a long time, but I gave Anna and Magda a free hand, and they prepared everything very well.

-E.Ł.: You and Swiss architect Philipp von Matt run atelier which help in arranging architecture’s exhibition.
+E.Ł.: You and Swiss architect Philipp von Matt run an atelier that helps in arranging architecture exhibitions.
 Could you tell us more about your work?

-S.E.: We are interested in expose contemporary art, especially new media in connection with architecture.
-It’s really important to find a right way to present contemporary art, to join space, lighting and works of art, finding a way to provide each work with an individual place.
-We work as artists as well as architects.
-We’re involving in a book “Museum of Future” now.
-We are especially interested in ephemeral architecture, which is built for few days for special art event.
+S.E.: We are interested in exposing contemporary art, especially new media, in connection with architecture.
+It's really important to find the right way to present contemporary art, to integrate space, lighting, and artworks, and to provide each work with an individual place.
+We work as both artists and architects.
+We are currently involved in a book called "Museum of Future."
+We are especially interested in ephemeral architecture, which is built for a few days for special art events.

 M.L.: Did you find a solution?